 9. Hegen PCTO — Best Premium Pick

 The Hegen is the most expensive bottle on this list — but also the most cleverly designed.
 Its patented PCTO (Press-to-Close, Twist-to-Open) closure is the world’s first no-screw-thread bottle lid.
 You press it on with one hand and twist it off.
-My husband loved this — he could prep a bottle one-handed while holding a fussy baby at 2 a.m. without fumbling with screw caps in the dark.
+The PCTO closure is the kind of one-handed feature any partner doing 2 a.m. feeds will appreciate — prep a bottle while holding a fussy baby at 2 a.m.

 The bottles are made of PPSU (Polyphenylsulfone), an FDA-compliant material used in medical equipment.
 It gives you the safety of glass — no BPA, no leaching, no microplastics — without the weight or breakability.
-PPSU can handle anything from freezer to boiling water to sterilizer without cracking, so you can freeze and heat breast milk directly in the bottle.
+PPSU handles temperatures from -20°C to 180°C, so anything from freezer to boiling water to sterilizer is fine.

-The unique Sqround (square-round) shape is designed so it’s easy for both you and baby to hold, and it won’t roll off the counter.
+The unique Sqround (square-round) shape is easy for both you and baby to hold, and it won’t roll off the counter.
 With interchangeable lids, the same bottle works as a pump bottle, storage container, feeding bottle, and eventually a drinking cup.

-The elliptical, egg-shaped nipple closely mimics the breast shape with velvety-soft silicone, and the air venting system bypasses the milk to reduce colic and keep breast milk nutrients intact.
+The elliptical, egg-shaped nipple closely mimics the breast shape with velvety-soft silicone, and the air venting system bypasses the milk to reduce colic.

 • One-hand PCTO closure — night feed hero